OPM/ResInsight/Documentation/UsersGuide/OctaveInterfaceReference.md

     }

 #### CaseInfo riGetCurrentCase()
 This function returns a CaseInfo Structure for the Case considered being the "Current Case" by ResInsight.
-When ResInsigt loops over a selection of cases and executes an Octave script for each of them, this function returns the CaseInfo for that particular Case.
+When ResInsight loops over a selection of cases and executes an Octave script for each of them, this function returns the CaseInfo for that particular Case.

 #### Vector[CaseInfo] riGetSelectedCases()
 This function returns a CaseInfo Structure for each of the cases selected in ResInsight at the time when the script launched.